 The grand prize goes to “Lee in the Orchard, 1865” by Roy Bentley.
 Many Sandburg devotees are aware of the Lincoln biography.
 Carl Sandburg completed his biography of President Abraham Lincoln in 1939, which many feel cemented his legacy.
 Mr. Bentley comes at Sandburg from a third person perspective of Robert E. Lee, just after the Civil War ended.
 Evidently, Lincoln had just been in Richmond, Virginia where we find Lee alone with his horse, Traveler.

 Instead of painting an obvious homage to nature and to Lincoln, Bentley instead writes of what Lee may have done or thought.
 It’s enough to place him in an orchard, pausing for perspective, as “he paced under and around a buzzing of tiny live things.”
 It’s enough to approximate the music Lee faced after a harrowing campaign: “And though a hard justice had found R.E.
 Lee, / It was abridged by blur of yellow jackets.
 Bees. / Something the heart of a flower requires like light. / Something like drops of rain if the rain had wings.”

 Mr. Bentley’s poem was ultimately chosen because it is suggestive without being oblique; concise without feeling truncated; it is a contemporary take on Sandburg situated in the past — an ecology of an orchard post-war rendered in beautiful prose.
-Hopefully you’ll find time some time, now or over the summer, to read our Sandburg selections, along with excellent work in CNF, Micro-Fiction, and Flash-Fiction.
+Hopefully you’ll find time some time, now or over the summer, to read our Sandburg selections, along with excellent work in Creative Nonfiction, Micro Fiction, and Flash Fiction.
 We’re excited about this issue, and we hope you enjoy it.

 Thank you for reading The Citron Review.